yoctoalex/eap_lab/README.rst

 12. Customize Blocked Page
 ***************************

-If you prefer to customize your blocked page, you can do it using Postman.
+If you prefer to customize your blocked page acc to your wish, you can do it using Postman.

 `a)` First, let's see the page prior to sending the request.
 To do that, let's simulate an attack via the browser.
 Paste "**Fully Qualified Domain Name (FQDN)**/nginx.config" address to your browser.
 The result will be the following: